-Bodybuilders who consume more protein are typically lean and have excellent insulin sensitivity and healthy kidneys.
-It also appears to be hard to gain weight on a very high protein diet.
+Bodybuilders who consume more protein are lean and have excellent insulin sensitivity and healthy kidneys.
+It also appears hard to gain weight on a very high-protein diet.
 Participants in protein overfeeding studies with 3.4 and 4.4 g/kg BW of protein per day did not gain weight even though this required a significant caloric surplus to ingest so much protein!

 Protein is expensive and a waste to use for fuel

-The fact that using protein for fuel is metabolically expensive can be beneficial if our goal is fat loss as it increases overall energy expenditure.
+Using protein for fuel is metabolically expensive and can be beneficial if our goal is fat loss as it increases overall energy expenditure.
 By contrast, fat and carbs are more efficient fuel sources.

 Too much protein is dangerous for people with diabetes